MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/connectors/connector-intro.md

 ## Prerequisites

 - A [Power Apps](https://powerapps.microsoft.com/) account.
 - A card to add connectors to.
-For an example see the [simple card tutorial](../../tutorials/hello-world-card.md).
+For an example, see the [simple card tutorial](../../tutorials/hello-world-card.md).
 - Familiarity with the [Card Designer](../make-a-card/designer-overview.md).

 ## Access connectors in cards

-To access connectors in cards, take the following steps:
+To access connectors in card:

 1. Go to [Power Apps](https://make.test.powerapps.com/) and select **Cards (preview)**.
-1. On the left select **Cards** to see all of your cards.
-Select the card you want to test add a connector to.
+1. On the left, select **Cards** and select the card you want to test add a connector to.
-1. On the left select **Data**.
+1. On the left, select **Data**.
 Then select **+ Add data**.

     :::image type="content" source="../../media/connector-intro/add-data-location.png" alt-text="Screenshot of + Add data menu":::